tobiasb/secret-santa-sms/README.md

 # Elfbot 3000

 Takes a list of people from a CSV file and randomly generates secret santa mappings.
-Sends text messages (SMS) to everyone.
+Sends text messages (Signal) to everyone.
 That's it.
 Also it supports "groups".
 People within a group won't get someone within the same group as secret santa.
 Also it's anonymous, the organizer won't know who has whom.

-_NOTE: Requires Twilio account_
+_NOTE: Requires Signal CLI REST API_

 ## Setup

-Set up the necessary environment variables with your information from the Twilio dashboard.
-Put them into `twilio.env` and execute `source twilio.env`

 Install dependencies via `pip install -r requirements.txt`